emailjs/emailjs-tcp-socket/README.md

 * If a certificate was pinned, but the server presents another certificate (according to the public key fingerprint), it calls .oncert() to inform you about changes, but rejects the connection
 * If a certificate was pinned and the server certificate's public key fingerprint matches the pinned certificate, the connection is accepted. .oncert will **not** be called in this case!

+**A note on STARTTLS**: `upgrateToSecure()` will return immediately.
+If the TLS negotiation fails, the socket will throw an error and close.
+The socket does NOT buffer any writes that occur in the meantime, so you may end up intervening with the TLS negotiation.
+If said behavior is a problem in your protocol, please open an issue and/or submit a PR.
+Also, STARTTLS is **experimental** in Chrome Apps on Chrome 38+, where chrome.socket.secure() is available.

 For everything else, see the [Mozilla TCPSocket API Documentation](https://developer.mozilla.org/en-US/docs/Web/API/TCPSocket).

 **A note on WebSockets**: Run the websocket proxy (socket.io + express) to use TCPSocket straight from the browser.